Asymptomatic Testing in Scottish Primary, Secondary and Special Schools, and ELC Providers

 Asymptomatic testing will be delivered in the following way:

-- Staff and senior phase pupils will take test kits home and, twice weekly, following clear instructions for use, perform the tests on themselves or with the support of a parent or guardian.
+- Staff and secondary pupils will take test kits home and, twice weekly, following clear instructions for use, perform the tests on themselves or with the support of a parent or guardian.
 They will then register both positive or negative results on a web-based portal, with the results shared with NHS Test and Protect.
 The processes that should be followed by individuals depending on a positive or negative result are clearly explained in the supporting guidance.

 - Schools will be able to reorder test kits when they need to do so.
 The precise processes for doing so are still under development and will be communicated to schools as soon as they have been confirmed.